AisaacO/coursera-data-cleaning/CodeBook.md

 2. Extract only the measurements on the mean and standard deviation for each measurement.

-3. Use descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set.

 4. Appropriately label the data set with descriptive activity names.